Last homeless Sandy victims to be evicted from NY city-funded hotel rooms

 CHICAGO Federal law enforcement officials searched three facilities of heavy machinery manufacturer Caterpillar Inc on Thursday, prompting a sharp sell-off in the company's stock.

-NEW YORK Roughly 300 New Yorkers still living in hotels paid for by the city after being left homeless by Superstorm Sandy will be forced to vacate their rooms this week after a judge ruled the program was too costly to continue.
+NEW YORK, Sept 30 Roughly 300 New Yorkers still living in hotels paid for by the city after being left homeless by Superstorm Sandy will be forced to vacate their rooms this week after a judge ruled the program was too costly to continue.

 The hotel program was set up as a stopgap after city shelters were overwhelmed with people forced out of their homes by Sandy, which caused more than 200 deaths and $50 billion in damage along the East Coast.
 Thousands of homes were damaged or destroyed.